datacentricdesign/id5415/collections/_drafts/3-2-assignment.md

 From this, can you create a function to trigger when it's off?
 Can you then merge these two functions in one?

 With this, you're free to explore more/different events (detect when a cupboard is open, change bulb brightness according to temperature, etc), and different trigger actions!

+> Once you are done with your development and test cycle, do not forget to merge your branch into your master branch.